dbt-labs/docs.getdbt.com/website/docs/guides/quickstart-sl.md

 - Test and query metrics with MetricFlow
 - Run a production job in dbt Cloud
 - Set up dbt Semantic Layer in dbt Cloud
-- Connect and query API with dbt Cloud
+- Connect and query with Google Sheets with dbt Cloud

 MetricFlow allows you to define metrics in your dbt project and query them whether in dbt Cloud or dbt Core with [MetricFlow commands](/docs/build/metricflow-commands).